SteveDoyle2/pyNastran/pyNastran/bdf/dev_vectorized/readme.txt

          - Option A:  NaN / None if values don't exist
          - Option B:  No entry
          - Option C:  Crash
-         - no decision has been made on this, but leaning towards Option B
+         - no decision has been made on this, but leaning towards Option A
          - Why A?
            - you don't have a valid BDF
              - nobody ever has a valid model...